Naren-patra/project2/README.md

 # new project
-this was a new project
+this was a new project.